DariuszPorowski/chatgpt-pre-commit-hooks/CONTRIBUTING.md

 To contribute, please follow these steps:

 1. Fork the project name repository on GitHub.
-1. Create a new branch for your feature or bugfix.
+1. Create a new branch for your feature or bug fix.
 1. Setup development environment.

     ```shell